AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Subprogram_Variant Aspects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The aspect Subprogram_Variant is defined for subprograms.
-It is intended for
+The aspect Subprogram_Variant may be specified for subprograms; it can be
-use in ensuring termination of recursive subprograms.
+used to ensure termination of recursive subprograms in a way that is
+similar to how pragma Loop_Variant can be used to ensure termination of loops.

 .. centered:: **Syntax**